 So now you know all about the very best spotting scopes of 2017.
 We’ve looked at their various features and their pros and cons.
-Now it’s time to look at some of the other factors to consider when buying a spotting scope.
+Now it’s time to look at some of the other factors to consider when buying a spotter-scope.

 Good question!
 The way we see it, a spotting scope is a wonderful compromise between binoculars and telescopes.
 Telescopes are extremely powerful but are really limited to astronomy and looking at the sky at night.
 Meanwhile, binoculars provide a great way to see, for example, wild birds.
 But they lack the stability and the high magnification of a spotting scope.
-A spotting scope can be very portable (much like binoculars) and offer incredible magnification while retaining very impressive image quality.
+They are very portable (much like binoculars) and offer incredible magnification while retaining very impressive image quality.
 That you can use them with or without a tripod makes them versatile too.

 So to summarize, here are the reasons why you should opt for a spotting scope:

 Most spotting scopes (such as the products we looked at earlier) have a variable zoom.
 This means that you can manually adjust the zoom as and when you need, much like with a digital camera, for example.
 In most cases, the maximum magnification will be 60x with the minimum being 15-20x.
 For viewing objects at greater distances, greater magnification is required.
 This may also require the use of a tripod to provide stability.
 The poorer the product, the worse the imagine when the magnification is increased.
 If the lens is of particularly good quality, the drop-off will be less noticeable than with a lens that is cheap.
 For most observation when hunting or bird watching, a 30-40x will usually be enough.